Rudyard Kipling: Death

 Kipling kept writing until the early 1930s, but at a slower pace and with less success than before.
-On the night of 12 January 1936, he suffered a haemorrhage in his small intestine.
+On the night of 12 January 1936 he suffered a haemorrhage in his small intestine.
 He underwent surgery, but died at Middlesex Hospital in London less than a week later on 18 January 1936, at the age of 70, of a perforated duodenal ulcer.
-Kipling's body was laid in state in the Fitzrovia Chapel, part of Middlesex Hospital, after his death, and is commemorated with a plaque near the altar.
+Kipling's body lay in state in the Fitzrovia Chapel, part of Middlesex Hospital, after his death, and is commemorated with a plaque near the altar.
 His death had previously been incorrectly announced in a magazine, to which he wrote, "I've just read that I am dead.
 Don't forget to delete me from your list of subscribers."